dogbiscuituk2/TagScanner7/README.md

      \
       CP.EditUndo_Click() -> CP.Undo() -> CP.CanUndo && CP.Undo(UndoStack.Pop()) ?
 CP.Undo(Command)
        \
-        WorkPropertyCommand.Do() -> WorkPropertyCommand.Run()
+        TrackPropertyCommand.Do() -> TrackPropertyCommand.Run()
          \
-          Work.SetPropertyValue() -> Work.GetPropertyInfo().SetValue();
+          Track.SetPropertyValue() -> Track.GetPropertyInfo().SetValue();

-    This takes us back into the Work property setter, which will call the Set method at the start of this section.
+    This takes us back into the Track property setter, which will call the Set method at the start of this section.
     Clearly we don't want another spoof command generated!

 ## Contents